Ewogijk/runeOS/CONTRIBUTING.md

 ```

 ### C/C++ Code Style

-Our code formatter for C/C++ is `clang-format`, use it with the `.clang-format` config file in the
+Our code formatter for C/C++ is `clang-format-19`, use it with the `.clang-format` config file in
-project root directory.
+the project root directory.

-The following command will recursively format all .h/.cpp files in `SRC_DIR` with clang-format:
+Format the `SRC_FILES` with the following command:
 ```shell
 clang-format-19 -i SRC_FILES
 ```